 - Manufacturing Integration Stream will target the integration of local firms into domestic and global value chains. - Manufacturing Translation Stream will support projects to translate good ideas into new or enhanced commercial outcomes. - Manufacturing Collaboration Stream will bring together businesses, researchers and investors to build economies of scale and allow them to compete in international markets.
-The Manufacturing Collaboration Stream grant opportunity will open late in the first half of 2021.

 2.4.
-About the Manufacturing Integration Stream - Food and Beverage Priority Round 1 grant opportunity
+About the Manufacturing Integration Stream - Space Priority Round 2 grant opportunity